 Daily Rules that Will Keep Your Home Clean

-These are rules I have used for years because not only are they easy to implement they work amazingly well.
+These are rules I have used for years because not only are they easy to implement they actually work.
 Start with one and add in more as you get used to each one.
-Oh, and watch your home transform before your eyes!
+Oh, and watch your home transform before your eyes.

 Rule #1 Always Keep Your Bedroom Clean